Diamond grinding of pavement: Benefits

-At the cost of employing diamond grinding equipment, several benefits are observed.
-The process is used to restore or improve pavement ride quality.
-Restoring ride through grinding improves traffic carrying capacity and adds value to an in-place pavement.

-Diamond grinding provides numerous benefits over other rehabilitation alternatives.

-This repair technique also provides a smooth surface which is often as good as new pavement.

 As trucks travel across bumps and dips, they bounce vertically on their suspension resulting in dynamic loading on the roadway.
 The increased load due to dynamic impact results in higher stresses in the pavement materials and consequently lower road life.
 By providing an extremely smooth surface, diamond grinding limits dynamic loading.

 A potential benefit of diamond grinding may be reduced road noise, depending on the grinding technique used and the surface texture that is left.
 A longitudinal texture can provide a quieter surface than many transverse textures.
 A multi-state study on noise and texture on PCC pavements concluded that longitudinal texture concrete pavements are among the quietest pavements for interior and exterior noise.
 Diamond grinding can also remove faults by leveling the pavement surface, thus eliminating the thumping and slapping sound created by faulted joints.

 Enhanced surface texture and skid resistance is another benefit of diamond grinding.
-The corrugated surface increases surface macrotexture and provides ample channels for water to displace beneath vehicle tires, reducing hydroplaning potential.
+The corrugated surface increases surface macrotexture and provides channels for water to displace beneath vehicle tires, reducing hydroplaning potential.
 Diamond grinding also improves cornering friction, providing directional stability by tire tread-pavement groove interlock.